The Real Life, mundane version of the Mayfly-December Romance.

 In Wild Target, the 55-year-old Victor ends up with the 27ish-year-old Rose.

-While this appears to be the case in Red, the actors playing them are much closer in age than their characters.
+While this appears to be the case in Red with between the 60ish retired assassin Frank and the 30-something bookish Sarah, it's a little hard to tell as the actors playing them are much closer in age (55 and 46) than their characters.

 In Deep Impact this is one of the reasons the reporter, Jenny Lerner, resents her father: In her own mother's words: "You now have a stepmother who is two years older than you".
 In the end, his father's wife abandons him when the comet is about to hit Earth, something she feels well deserved for him.